-2026 NCECA Presentation Proposals
+2027 NCECA Presentation Proposals

 Presentation proposals are limited to one submission per individual across all formats.
 Individuals who submit their own proposals may be listed as presenters on another applicant's proposal if it is for a multi-person presentation.
+SUBMISSIONS ARE NOW OPEN.

-For questions about the Presentation proposals please contact: presentations@nceca.net
+For questions about the Presentation proposals, please contact: presentations@nceca.net

 Overview of Presentation Formats